 Source: Authors.
-UNPS data 2009-2019
+Uganda National Panel Survey data 2009-2019.

-Note: Color codes indicate the intensity of the change between 2009 and 2019
+Source: Authors.
+Uganda National Panel Survey data 2009-2019.
+Note: Color codes indicate the intensity of the change between 2009 and 2019.

-Figure 4B. shows that the falling share of households having livestock in the Western sub-regions of Ankole and Kigezi compared to previously as shown in Figure 4A, goes together with a marked increase in the share of livestock-holding households without access to pastures all across the South West of the country.
-Pasture land individualization and other land pressures may have led to cattle movements to the East, where common pastures remain common.
+Figure 4B shows that the falling share of households having livestock in the Western subregions of Ankole and Kigezi, compared to previously shown in Figure 4A, goes together with a marked increase in the share of livestock-holding households without access to pastures all across the South West of the country.
+Pastureland individualization and other land pressures may have led to cattle movements to the East, where common pastures remain common.

 We see this same land pressure reflected in crop agriculture in multiple ways.
-Take the Kigezi sub-region, for example in the far southwest of the country.
+Take the Kigezi sub-region, for example, in the far southwest of the country.
 Figure 5 shows crop area trends across the survey waves for each of the major crops in Uganda.
 For most crops, particularly the major staples of maize, cassava, and banana, there appears to be a negative trend over this period, although with important variations between years.
 Figure 6 shows on a national scale that the size of individual plots is also, on average, smaller over time.
-All else equal, this picture of extra pressure on land should increase its value, providing households with further incentives to intensify their production on the land they do have, motivating them to obtain improved planting materials, and higher-quality agricultural inputs, and giving the land greater managerial attention.
+All else equal, this picture of extra pressure on land should increase its value, providing households with further incentives to intensify their production on the land they do have, motivating them to obtain improved planting materials and higher-quality agricultural inputs, and giving the land greater managerial attention.

 Inter-cropping - planting multiple crops together in a single plot - is one way of deepening the exploitation of the limited land resources that Ugandan farmers have by providing more intensive management to the plot.
 Two different crops can occupy non-rival, or even potentially complementary, ecological niches within the same plot.
 Figure 7 provides no clear trend at a household level in terms of the diversity of different crops cultivated.
-When we look at the plot level (

-Figure 8) we see a consistent trend wherein farmers are increasingly inter-cropping - fewer and fewer farmers have a single crop on any given plot.
+When we look at Figure 8, we see a consistent trend at the plot level wherein farmers are increasingly inter-cropping - fewer and fewer farmers have a single crop on any given plot.

-Figure 5.
-Kigezi crop area trends: Total plot area for a crop divided by the total number of households, by year
+Figure 5: Kigezi crop area trends: Total plot area for a crop divided by the total number of households, by year